Out of This Club: Removal from album and sale

 In January 2019, the television documentary Surviving R. Kelly exposed new allegations of sexual misconduct and assault.
 In response, the Pussycat Dolls asked their former label, Interscope Records to remove the song from all streaming platforms, meaning neither artist could profit from the song.
 Beginning April 2019, the song was also excluded from subsequent CD pressings of Doll Domination.
 During an interview with Heat magazine, member Kimberly Wyatt explained that the collaboration was out of the group's hands: "When it came to the music, and when it came to R. Kelly, that was completely out of my hands.
 I had nothing to do with the song or the choice.
 I never met the man, I was never in the studio with him.
 If I had had more power I probably would have made it a bit different."
+The Rudie Classic version of the song credited as featuring R. Kelly, Polow da Don and Nicole Scherzinger remains available on Apple Music.